appaloosa-store/appaloosa-ios-sdk/README.md

 By default :
 - if the user is authorized, nothing occurs.
-- if the user is no authorized, an alert view is displayed with the appropriated message and the application is kill.
+- if the user is not authorized, an alert view is displayed with the appropriated message and the application is killed.

-If you prefer develop your own behaviour, you should implement the `OTAppaloosaAgentDelegate` :
+If you prefer to develop your own behaviour, you should implement the `OTAppaloosaAgentDelegate` :
 - to know if the user is authorized : `- (void)applicationAuthorizationsAllowed;`
 - to know if the user is not authorized : `- (void)applicationAuthorizationsNotAllowedWithStatus:(OTAppaloosaAutorizationsStatus)status andMessage:(NSString *)message`